 Why do I need an ultrasound if I am planning on an abortion?

 An ultrasound can help determine whether your pregnancy is viable since some women will miscarry early in pregnancy.
 It can also tell you how far along you are in your pregnancy, which is important because the cost and type of abortion is based on that information.
 A PACN nurse can discuss the different abortion procedures and risks with you so you are equipped to ask good questions for your health and safety.
 You can bring someone with you to the ultrasound for support if you’d like.

 Do I have to see the screen during an ultrasound?

 No. You can ask the nurse to turn the screen away if that is more comfortable for you.

 Will you provide a referral for an abortion?

-PACN does not provide or refer for abortions.
-We can offer a confidential pregnancy test and ultrasound at no cost to you, along with an opportunity to speak with a PACN consultant about all of your options.
+Pregnancy Assistance Center North (PACN) does not provide abortions and is not affiliated with a provider of abortions.
+We can offer a confidential pregnancy test and ultrasound at no cost to you, along with an opportunity to speak with a PACN advocate about all of your options.